 Next to the market I found a beautiful place selling 2nd hand furniture, books and tableware, called The Works.
 Let me put it like this: there was more than one mid-century piece I would love to call my own.
-However, being aware of the implications of flying with a new dresser, a settee and a complete dinnerware, I quickly left the place and moved on to more culinary endeavors at Well Connected Café, where I treated myself to a flat white and a raspberry & mango frappé.
+However, being aware of the implications of flying with a new dresser, a settee and a complete dinnerware, I quickly left the place and moved on to more culinary endeavours at Well Connected Café, where I treated myself to a flat white and a raspberry & mango frappé.
 The latter was great, the coffee was decent but I definitely had better ones here in Sydney.
 I sat at the café, my attention alternating between the magazine I brought and the people passing by on Glebe Point Road.

-Eventually it was time to move on.
+Eventually, it was time to move on.
 I walked through Victoria Park, past the buildings of Sydney University and ended up on Wilson Street that runs parallel to the railway tracks.
 There is an area that has been transformed from railway maintenance buildings into a contemporary arts venue called Carriageworks.
-Unfortunately it was closed, but through the window I could get a sneak preview of the “Waste Not” installation by Song Dong which will open on the 5th of January.
+Unfortunately, it was closed, but through the window, I could get a sneak preview of the “Waste Not” installation by Song Dong which will open on the 5th of January.
 There is also supposed to be a weekly market in the area called Eveleigh Market, so I believe I will have to go back there again!

 I got a little bit lost somewhere between Redfern and Alexandria on my way to Newton, eventually reaching a train station and moving into the city again.
 I longed for some indoors activity so I ended up at the National Gallery, cooling down and looking at some art.
 The permanent exhibition is for free, so it’s perfect for a little bit of relaxation, art and people watching.

-However I still had Newtown on my plan for the day and I did not mind the fact that it actually meant going back to where I came from before visiting the gallery.
+However, I still had Newtown on my plan for the day and I did not mind the fact that it actually meant going back to where I came from before visiting the gallery.
 So I took a train to Newton and strolled up and down Kings Street, visiting a few shops and admiring the facades of the buildings there.
 I found a very nice magazine store called Mag Nation and a good clothing store called Maple.

 When my feet started to complain about all the walking they had to do during the day, I gave in and took a bus home where I enjoyed a calm evening.
 There was a greyhound race going on at the racing tracks in the park next door and it was fun listening to the excited screaming of the visitors.
-Around 9 pm I also became witness of some fireworks over the city skyline.
+Around 9 pm I also became the witness of some fireworks over the city skyline.